+2.6 OCS Indigenous Governance Circle

+- 2.6.1 The OCS Indigenous Governance Circle advises the OCS Governance Committee on scientific matters related to the OCS pertaining to Indigenous Peoples. - 2.6.2 The OCS Indigenous Governance Circle's composition, mandate, reporting relationships, quorum and other meetings requirements are set out in the Terms of Reference attached as Appendix C-3.
-3 OCS Data Collection and Participant Management

-3.1 OCS Sites are responsible for collecting personal health information data for the purposes of participant management only.
-This data is never disclosed to the OHTN or to other OCS sites.

-3.2 Participant data is always encrypted in transit, and transient data is never cached/stored locally.
-The data is stored encrypted in a database in a cloud-based server, and can only be unencrypted at the site using an OCS provided laptop with a site-unique security certificate.

-3.3 Access to OCS data at the site is only available to OCS data collectors, who are assigned login information unique to each data collector.

-3.4 PHI is used to create pseudo-identifiers using a one-way mathematical algorithm which cannot be decrypted.
+- 3 OCS Data Collection and Participant Management - 3.1 OCS Sites are responsible for collecting personal health information data for the purposes of participant management only.
+This data is never disclosed to the OHTN or to other OCS sites. - 3.2 Participant data is always encrypted in transit, and transient data is never cached/stored locally.
+The data is stored encrypted in a database in a cloud-based server, and can only be unencrypted at the site using an OCS provided laptop with a site-unique security certificate. - 3.3 Access to OCS data at the site is only available to OCS data collectors, who are assigned login information unique to each data collector. - 3.4 PHI is used to create pseudo-identifiers using a one-way mathematical algorithm which cannot be decrypted.
 These identifiers are used to detect duplicate enrolment across sites and to link to external databases (such as IC/ES) using the black box (OCS Scientific Protocol).
-Pseudo-identifiers are not shared with OCS sites.

-3.5 Participants who withdraw from the study will be given the option to do a partial or complete withdrawal.
-A partial withdrawal will allow future data releases to include the data already collected, a full withdrawal will allow a participant to remove all of their data from any future data release.

-3.6 The OHTN collects only de-identified health and other information ("data") into the OCS.

-3.7 Data pertaining to OCS Participants is collected into the OCS from three main sources:

-3.7.1 from health records maintained for the OCS Participants by their HIV primary care physicians or specialists (e.g., the physicians' office or clinic charts);

-3.7.2 from OCS Participants directly (e.g., in periodic interviews and/or questionnaires); and

-3.7.3 from institutions holding collections of health information such as the Public Health Laboratory of Public Health Ontario,

-3.8 When data is collected from an OCS Participant's health records as maintained in health records by his or her physician or clinic or directly through interviews and/or questionnaires (sections 3.2.1 and 3.2.2 above), the OCS Participant's name and other information that could be used to identify the participant are removed and replaced with a pseudo-identifier before any information leaves the office of the physician or clinic.
+Pseudo-identifiers are not shared with OCS sites. - 3.5 Participants who withdraw from the study will be given the option to do a partial or complete withdrawal.
+A partial withdrawal will allow future data releases to include the data already collected, a full withdrawal will allow a participant to remove all of their data from any future data release. - 3.6 The OHTN collects only de-identified health and other information ("data") into the OCS. - 3.7 Data pertaining to OCS Participants is collected into the OCS from three main sources: - 3.7.1 from health records maintained for the OCS Participants by their HIV primary care physicians or specialists (e.g., the physicians' office or clinic charts); - 3.7.2 from OCS Participants directly (e.g., in periodic interviews and/or questionnaires); and - 3.7.3 from institutions holding collections of health information such as the Public Health Laboratory of Public Health Ontario,1 - 3.8 When data is collected from an OCS Participant's health records as maintained in health records by his or her physician or clinic or directly through interviews and/or questionnaires (sections 3.2.1 and 3.2.2 above), the OCS Participant's name and other information that could be used to identify the participant are removed and replaced with a pseudo-identifier before any information leaves the office of the physician or clinic.

-&lt;sup>1 Also known as the Ontario Agency for Health Protection and Promotion or "OAHPP".

-OHTN Cohort Study (OCS) Research Policies FINAL last revised 2021 09 24 a description of the nature and extent of the data proposed to be collected and an explanation of why it is necessary;
+OHTN Cohort Study (OCS) Research Policies FINAL last revised 2022 10 06 a description of the nature and extent of the data proposed to be collected and an explanation of why it is necessary;